georgezhao2010/midea_ac_lan/README.md

 ## Extra sensor and switch entities
 Only one main entity (e.g. climate entity) will be generated after configuration.
 If you want to make the attributes to extra sensor and switch entities, click CONFIGURE in Midea AC LAN integration card to choose (if your devices supported).

+## Customize
+Some appliance need more settings (like fan), your can set the customize parameters in JSON format, see the documentation of appliance get more information.

 # Debug